Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

 - Ghee is another tasty option.
 It's rich and nutty.

-- Use honey instead of maple syrup.
-When I tried that, I found that one teaspoon is enough since honey has a very concentrated sweetness.
+- You can use honey instead of maple syrup.
+When I tried that, I found that one teaspoon was enough since honey has a very concentrated sweetness.

 Here's an overview of the steps needed to make this recipe.
 The detailed instructions are listed in the recipe card below.

-Now, heat a large skillet over medium heat (not higher).
-Add the butter.
-When the butter starts foaming, add the ham pieces in a single layer and sprinkle them with the spices.
+Cut the ham pieces in half.
+Each half will be one serving.
+Heat a large skillet over medium heat and add the butter.
+When the butter starts foaming, add the ham steaks and sprinkle them with the spices.

 Recipe FAQs